pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # I'm looking forward to seeing...
 - I'm looking forward to seeing to how they do it.
 - I'm looking forward to seeing you next week.

-# asking for time
+# Give me a second.
 - Give me a second.
+I'm busy right now.

 # planned obsolescence